 1. The natural fire return interval for chaparral is 30 to 130 years plus (today, there are more fires than the chaparral ecosystem can tolerate - see #2 below).

 2. Fires more than once every 20 years, or during the cool season by prescribed fire, can eliminate chaparral by first reducing its biodiversity through the loss of fire-sensitive species, then by converting it to non-native weedlands (called type-conversion).

 3. Being dense, impenetrable, and prone to infrequent, large, high-intensity wildfires is the natural condition of chaparral.
 It's not the fault of past fire suppression, poor land management, "unnatural" amounts of vegetation, or environmental laws as some claim.

 4. The age and density of chaparral has little to do with the occurrence of such large fires (large fires in southern California shrublands are driven primarily by weather, such as Santa Ana winds and drought).

 5. Chaparral has a crown fire regime, meaning when a fire burns it burns everything, frequently leaving behind an ashen moonscape.
-This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the southwest where fires typically only burn understory plants and do not take out the trees.
+This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the southwest where fires typically burn at mixed-severity, frequently leaving patches of trees with only surface fire scars.